Dave-Guangyao-Li/holosun-dealer-locator-data-retrieval-pipeline/docs/project-notes.md

 6. **Quality and Observability**
    - Structured logging, retry with exponential backoff, summary report after run.
    - .env driven configuration for endpoints, rate limits, and logging levels.

+## Operator Feedback and Progress Reporting
+- Provide a high-level run controller that surfaces stage-based updates (e.g., collecting ZIPs, submitting locator requests, normalizing data, exporting CSV) to stdout and structured logs.
+- Emit progress metrics such as processed ZIP count, dealer records accumulated, and retry/backoff events to keep the operator informed in long runs.
+- When errors or anti-automation blocks occur, display clear instructions on next actions, capture the context in `logs/`, and optionally pause for manual input when `--interactive` is enabled.
+- Persist a run summary artifact (JSON or Markdown) outlining total steps, successes/failures, and manual follow-ups required.

 ## Anti-Automation Mitigation Strategy
 - **Detection**: monitor response payloads/status codes for CAPTCHA markers, HTML challenge pages, or unusual HTTP codes (429, 403, 503).